 The Downsides Of To Do Lists

 There are only really two downsides to creating to do lists, the first one was highlighted by Leshed and Sengers (2011).
 Their study, which used 45-100 minute long interviews, found that although productivity tools like to do lists could relieve anxiety, it can sometimes come at a price.
 One participant stated that their to do list was perpetually filling up, like they were moving forward while always being behind.
 A common concern was losing their productivity tools, with a participant stating that when they forgot their planner.
-The participant became anxious because they were unsure what they were meant to be working on from that to do list.
+The participants became anxious because they were unsure what they were meant to be working on from that to do list.

 One way to avoid the latter issue, for me, was using an app to track my to do lists.
 I use one that I can access from any browser should my phone be out of commission for whatever reason.
 Meaning, as long as there’s something with internet access around, I will always have access to my to do lists.